-Shared custody is when each parent has the child or children living with them for at least 40% of the time over the course of the year.
+Shared parenting is when each parent has the child or children living with them for at least 40% of the time over the course of the year.

-Court officers cannot provide legal, accounting, or income tax advice and cannot tell you what the income tax implications of your shared custody arrangement might be.
+Court officers cannot provide legal, accounting, or income tax advice and cannot tell you what the income tax implications of your shared parenting arrangement might be.

 The Canada Revenue Agency’s laws about claims - claiming child related deductions or credits - can be very complicated.
 These claims can involve a lot of money so it is important that you know how these laws may affect you.

 In some cases, only one parent may make a certain claim.

 In some cases, neither parent may make a certain claim.

 A ‘set off’ is one of the ways that parties can pay child support in situations where they share parenting time.
 There are two ways that ‘set off’ amounts may be paid.

 There have been court decisions about how income tax and eligibility for benefits should be determined in shared parenting arrangements where set off child support payments are only paid by the higher income earner to the other parent.